Skip to main content

 Custom Filters

 You can add custom filters.
-For example, suppose that I want to allow filtering by a custom annotation added to entities, company.com/security-tier.
+For example, suppose that we want to allow filtering by a custom annotation added to entities, company.com/security-tier.
 Here is how we can build a filter to support that need.

 First we need to create a new filter that implements the EntityFilter interface: